The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 DeFi is one of the quickest-growing ecosystems within the cryptocurrency industry.
 Unfortunately, with billions locked in the ecosystem, that value has drawn the eyes of many malicious parties.
 Due to the open-source nature of the ecosystem, hackers have been able to exploit DeFi applications using flash loan attacks, weaknesses in underlying code, and poorly formed governance mechanisms.
 The 10 biggest DeFi hacks, which have all occurred over the space of 2 years, have lost a cumulative total of nearly $2 billion.

-According to security experts, DeFi applications are becoming more secure with each passing month, however, more could be done by DeFi developers to ensure funds remain secure.
+According to security experts, DeFi applications are becoming more secure with each passing month.
+However, DeFi developers could do more to ensure funds remain secure.
 In particular, security audits and decentralized private key control are two methods that could have stalled the 10 largest attacks to date.

 Top